 Apantsi Pamri, a member of the Long Phuri Naga community, says that in addition to their cultural bonds, providing the tribes with secure legal titles would help them to operate in a way that would both protect existing land and improve yields.

-All the Naga tribespeople interviewed for this story say they want to see the development, not the annihilation, of their culture.
-Julia Fogerite, a co-author of the RRtIP report, says indigenous knowledge supports ecological resilience by contributing to social security and cultural integrity.
-She says agriculture fallow systems must be recognized as equal to other forms of agriculture, and proposes that these valuable farming practices should be protected under the law, supporting the sustainability of all the ethnic tribes of Myanmar.
+All the Naga people interviewed for this story say they want to see the development, not the annihilation, of their culture.
+They stress that their indigenous knowledge supports ecological resilience by contributing to social security and cultural integrity.
+For these reasons, international entities such as the FAO remind that the Myanmar’s government should take all possible steps to support the sustainability of the forest-dependent people and beyond.

 Robert Bociaga (www.robert-bociaga.com) is a traveling photojournalist specializing in international affairs.
 Based in Southeast Asia, he focuses on economic and social issues around culture change, urbanization, political marginalization, poverty, religion and destruction of nature.
 He holds a master’s degree in law.

 *Editor’s Note: On June 5, Certain portions of this article were updated to make clarifications and include additional referential information.

 Banner image: The landscape after burning.
 Photo by Robert Bociaga.